Raii-Azevedo/Fusion/README.md

 ## Fusion

-...
-Fusion é um protótipo de website para uma empresa que presta serviços relacionados a tecnologia.
+- Fusion é um protótipo de website para uma empresa que presta serviços relacionados a tecnologia.
+- Fusion is a website prototype for a company that provides technology-related services.

 ## Tecnologia